section-engineering-education/engineering-education/articles/building-a-simple-cryptocurrency-blockchain/index.md

 > Notice that, we created it using the previously created `BlockCrypto` class and passed all the parameters as arguments.

-- `latestBlock`: As named, we use it for finding the latest block in the chain.
+- `latestBlock`: As named, we use it for finding the last block added in the chain.
 As explained earlier, it helps to ensure the hash of the current block and map it to the hash of the previous block to ensure the chain integrity.

 - `addNewBlock`: This method is used to add a new block to the chain.
-Matching the previous hash block and current hash block in our case is to ensure that we are not tampering with the chain.
+The previous hash block is matched to the current hash block to ensure minimal or no tampering with the chain.

 Now that our blockchain is ready to work.
 We are missing something which is a core blockchain principle, the blockchain _integrity_.